ChrisYan6807/exchbuf/README.md

 ## Tools
 debug_terminal is implemented for testing purpose.
 It has three components, FIX client, Router and simulator.
-FIX client sends FIX 4.2 msg to Router, Router convert FIX4.2 msg to binary protocol msg and sent to simulator.
+FIX client sends FIX 4.2 msgs to Router, Router convert FIX4.2 msgs to binary protocol msgs then sends to simulator.
 The user can control simulator to send ack/fill/reject accordingly.

-Now, only LME new trading platform protocol is implemened with minimum effort, few session/application level msgs.
-But it's enough to show how it works and verify the basic correctness of the created protocol.
+Now, only LME new trading platform protocol is implemened with minimum effort(few necessary session/application level msgs).
+But it's enough to show how it works and verify the basic correctness of the created protocol layout files.

 #### debug_terminal components&data flow diagram
 ![](https://github.com/ChrisYan6807/exchbuf/blob/master/md_resource/debug_terminal.png)